My X-Bolt Gray Laminate Long Range in 28 Nosler and Kaden's Hell's Canyon Speed X-Bolt in 300 WSM.

 With Kaden being a youth hunter he can hunt all the seasons with his general deer tag.
-With that we packed in four miles during the rifle elk hunt at the same time of the early rifle deer.
+With that, we packed in four miles during the rifle elk hunt at the same time as the early rifle deer.
 Both of us had elk tags we could fill and Kaden could also use his deer tag.

 Kaden really impressed me on this trip.
 We covered a lot of ground and saw a lot of deer, a lot of deer but only two bucks.
 I believe the total was somewhere around 190 deer but only two bucks and neither buck was in a location we could get them had we wanted.
 We did hear some cow elk in the middle of the night but only found elk droppings in the daylight.